 Laser tattoo removal is already widely available among medical aesthetics clinics in Singapore.
-Broadly speaking, the mechanism through which the pigments are removed from eyeliner or eyebrow embroidery or tattoos is similar to tattoo removal elsewhere on the body.
+Broadly speaking, the mechanism through which the pigments are removed from eyeliner or eyebrow embroidery, or tattoos is similar to tattoo removal elsewhere on the body.

 However, there are little-known but important considerations specific to permanent makeup removal that you may not be aware of.
 It is important to know these nuances for a safe and effective treatment.
-Attempting laser treatment without a good understanding of the differences between removal of eyeliner or eyebrow tattoos or embroidery and tattoo removal elsewhere may lead to serious complications such as blindness, hair loss or make the treatment unbearably painful.
+Attempting laser treatment without a good understanding of the differences between the removal of eyeliner or eyebrow tattoos or embroidery and tattoo removal elsewhere may lead to serious complications such as blindness, and hair loss or make the treatment unbearably painful.